HomeBest options strategy › DVA

 Implied volatility

-DVA is currently trading with elevated implied volatility, so its options carry richer premiums.
-On the options we scanned that was around 35% implied volatility, and higher implied volatility means richer premiums and wider expected moves.
+DVA is currently trading with moderate implied volatility, broadly in line with other large-cap stocks.
+On the options we scanned that was around 34% implied volatility, and higher implied volatility means richer premiums and wider expected moves.

-Options on DVA currently price in about 35% implied volatility, versus roughly 24% the stock has actually realised over the past month.
-That makes options relatively expensive — an edge for strategies that sell premium, such as credit spreads and iron condors.
+Options on DVA currently price in about 34% implied volatility, versus roughly 59% the stock has actually realised over the past month.
+That makes options relatively cheap — an edge for strategies that buy premium, such as long calls, long puts and debit spreads.

 Across strikes, downside puts on DVA trade at a higher implied volatility than upside calls — the market is paying up for crash protection.
 That skew favours selling put spreads or buying calls over symmetric trades.